-Plagiarism: Directly copying the work or ideas of another person or student or from an electronic or print source and presenting them as your own.
+Plagiarism: Directly copying the work or ideas of another student or from a printed or electronic source, including generative A.I.

-Ways to avoid plagiarism
+Ways to avoid plagiarism:

 Quote: Using quotation marks to include a piece of text.

-Paraphrase: rephrasing the original text in your own words.
+Paraphrase: Rephrasing the original text in your own words.

-Summary: pulling out important information to put in your own words.
+Summary: Pulling out important information to put in your own words.